paulej/perc-framework/draft-jones-perc-private-media-framework.md

 The call processing function is untrusted in the simple, general deployment scenario.
 It cannot be trusted to have access to E2E key information and a physical subset of the call processing function may reside in facilities outside the trusted domain.

-The call processing function may include the processing of call signaling messages and the signing of those messages, and may authenticate the endpoints for the purpose of starting the call signaling and subsequent joining of a conference hosted through one or more MDDs.
-Call processing may optionally ensure the confidentiality call signaling messages between itself, the endpoint, and other entities.
+The call processing function may include the processing of call signaling messages as well as the signing of those messages, and may authenticate the endpoints for the purpose of starting the call signaling and subsequent joining of a conference hosted through one or more MDDs.
+Call processing may optionally ensure the privacy of call signaling messages between itself, the endpoint, and other entities.

-In any deployment scenario where the entire call processing function is considered trusted, the call processing function **MUST** ensure the integrity of received messages before forwarding to other entities.
+In any deployment scenario where the call processing function is considered trusted, the call processing function **MUST** ensure the integrity of received messages before forwarding to other entities.

 ## Trusted Entities